-We are working with West of England car club providers to install charging points for electric car club vehicles, so that those people who don’t need a car all of the time can still benefit from electric technology.
+New electric car clubs: We are working with West of England car club providers to install charging points for electric car club vehicles, so that those people who don’t need a car all the time can still benefit from electric technology.

-An opportunity to try out an electric vehicle for two weeks, for only the cost of the electricity used.
-This is in partnership with ECar, part of the Europcar group.
-This will allow people to experience an electric vehicle without having to purchase one.
+Demonstration vehicles: An opportunity to try out an electric vehicle for two weeks, for only the cost of the electricity used.
+This scheme in partnership with ECar, part of the Europcar group, and allows people to experience using an electric vehicle without having to purchase one.